zlshames/learn-programming-site/README.md

 Run `yarn server` for the api dev server.
 This is needed to have hot reload for the front-end and api for the back-end.
 On production these will run on 1 port.

+## Contributing

+We follow the basic fork -> clone -> branch contribution workflow.

+Pull requests are only accepted into the `development` branch.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.